pachyderm/pachyderm/packages/components/README.md

 Any time you merge something to master and it contains an update to the component library, the docs will be automatically built and publish to netlify.

 ### Adding Icons
-1. We typically export our own icons created in-house.
-Most commonly, we have access to a raw SVG created from Sketch.
+We typically export icons provided to us from the design team on Figma.
+The final SVG file should have one `svg` parent and one path child with no ids set, and `fill="currentcolor"` on the parent.

-2. Pass the SVG through [SVGO](https://jakearchibald.github.io/svgomg/) with default settings.
+1. Install this SVG export extension for Figma https://www.figma.com/community/plugin/814345141907543603/SVG-Export
-3. Add the Icon under the `SVG` component and update `index.ts` and `Svg.stories.tsx` as appropriate.
+2. Set the default options "Use currentcolor as fill" and "Remove all fills" to true
-4. Make sure the icon inherits colors from its parents using the `fill="currentcolor"` property.
+3. Export your icons and add them under the `SVG` component in this repo
-5. Make sure there are no potential conflicting SVG ids such as `id="a"` or `id="#b"`.
-In that case, rename them to something unique to the new SVG.
+4. Update `index.ts` and `Svg.stories.tsx` as appropriate.